AshishA26/Turret-Face-Tracker/README.md

 # Turret-Face-Tracker
 The project was designed to track a persons face using an ESP32-Wrover and servos.
 Based on where the person's face is in the view of the camera, the device will move so as to center the person's face again.

 Made for our TEJ Computer Technology class.
-Programmed used Arduino IDE and 3D models made in Autodesk Inventor.
+Programmed using Arduino IDE and 3D models made in Autodesk Inventor.

 ![TurretPic1](./Pictures/TurretPic1.jpg)
 ![TurretGif](./Pictures/TurretGif.gif)